bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 needed to be added to the uInitrd image that will be created in the next part of the process.

+### Copy the updated anna into uInitrd (old anna)
+At this stage we need to copy the newly built "anna" tool into the expanded uInitrd file system.
+These commands must be executed with root privileges from the base folder.

+    # Copy "anna" and required data files over the top of the existing ones
+    sudo cp anna/anna new/bin/anna
+    sudo cp anna/debian/anna.templates new/var/lib/dpkg/info/anna.templates

 ### Modify and rebuild uInitrd (old anna)
-At this stage we need to copy the newly built "anna" tool into the expanded uInitrd file system. **These commands must be executed as the root user** from the root folder of the expanded uInitrd.
-Note that these instructions assume that the cross compiled "anna" tool is located at ~user/anna

-    # Copy the anna and data files over the top of the existing ones
-    cp ~user/anna/anna ./bin/anna
-    cp ~user/anna/debian/anna.templates ./var/lib/dpkg/info/anna.templates
+Here we rebuild a uInitrd format file containing the Linux operating system.
+Note that some of these commands must be executed with root privileges.

+    # Change into the new directory
+    cd new

     # Create a disk image based of the updated contents of this folder
-    find . | cpio --create --format='newc' > ../newinitrd
+    sudo find . | cpio --create --format='newc' > ../newinitrd

     # gzip the disk image
     cd ..